Ever wonder how to French-cut green beans?

 French-cut is just a fancy term for julienne or thinly sliced.
 Because of their slender shape, they cook faster than whole beans and offer a unique visual presentation.
 So what’s the secret?
 The magazines make it look so stylish and simple…

 But it’s not.

 The problem is they’re not all the same size.
 Some green beans are straight, some curvy, and then you get the odd bent one (or two).
 I’ve never been able to achieve good results by hand.
 The end result is a big pile of uneven, funky looking beans.

 Eventually, I got my hands on an actual green bean cutter.
 Clearly not a popular item; it was on a bottom shelf about 1 inch off the floor covered in dust.
 I bought it anyway (only $3!).
 It would be the perfect solution to my problem.
-The package said so.
-Simply pull the beans through the blades and you will receive gorgeous, thinly sliced strands.
-It works!
+The package said so: pull the beans through the blades and for gorgeous, thinly sliced strands.
+It worked!

 You have to do it one-by-one and after about 10 of them, the novelty wears off.
 Because you have 50 more to go.
 You get distracted.
 You discover your child flushing play-doh (mock poo) down the toilet.
 You realize that this obsession of yours is a complete WASTE OF TIME and no one in their right mind wants to slice green beans by hand.